MehrbodBlade/Code-Encryption/README.md

 # Code-Encrypt

-Code-Encryption is a robust Python tool designed to securely encrypt and decrypt Lua files using industry-standard AES-256 encryption.
-Protect your Lua scripts with strong encryption to prevent unauthorized access and modifications.(beta version )
+Code-Encryption is a robust Python tool designed to securely encrypt and decrypt files using industry-standard AES-256 encryption.
+Protect your scripts with strong encryption to prevent unauthorized access and modifications.(beta version )

 ## Features

-- **AES-256 Encryption**: Provides strong security for your Lua files.
+- **AES-256 Encryption**: Provides strong security for your files.
 - **Password-Based Encryption**: Uses a password provided by the user to generate an encryption key.
-- **Handles Multiple Files**: Easily encrypt or decrypt all Lua files within a directory.
+- **Handles Multiple Files**: Easily encrypt or decrypt all files within a directory.
 - **User-Friendly Interface**: Simple command-line interface for easy operation.